aig-hagen/aig_graph_component/README.md

 // log the currently displayed graph in JSON like format on the console instance.printGraph()

-// log in json like format but exclude colors and editability but include position. instance.printGraph('json', false, true, false)
+// log in JSON like format but exclude props and colors but include position and editability. instance.printGraph('json', true, false, false, true)

 // log a graph assigned to a variable to the console console.log(graphAsTgf)